bgamari/ghc-wiki-import/new-axioms/nonlinearity.md

 - Use plan (B) to check for overlap.
 Thus, our two problematic instances of `F`, at the top, will conflict.

-- The current coincidence check (see [here](new-axioms/coincident-overlap) for more information) is no longer straightforward and will be removed.
-(Don't yell yet.
-Keep reading.)
+- Continue to allow coincident overlap in standalone instances.

 - Allow coincident overlap within branched instances.
-This recovers the lost coincident overlap check on unbranched instances.
 See [here](new-axioms/coincident-overlap) for more information.

 - Optional: Change the syntax for branched family instances, as described [here](new-axioms/closed-type-families).